glycerine/goq/README.md

 There are three fundamental commands, corresponding to the three roles in the queuing system.

  * goq serve : starts a jobs server, by default on port 1776.
 Generally you only start one server; only one is needed for most purposes.
+Of course with a distinct GOQ_HOME and GOQ_JSERV_PORT, you can run as many separate servers as you wish.

  * goq sub *command* {*arguments*}*: submits a job to the job server for queuing.
 You can 'goq sub' from anywhere, assuming that the environment variables (below) are configured.